Momentum-Team-10/momentum-team-10.github.io/_posts/2021-11-30-fe-intro-react.md

 ## 🛠️ Setup

-Make sure you have the following set up in your local environment:
+Make sure you have the following set up in your local environment (docs listed below in Resources):

 - Node & `npm`
-- `create-react-app` (see below for docs)
+- `create-react-app`
 - ESLint for VS Code
+- React developer tools for Chrome

 ### 📖 Read | 📺 Watch | 🎧 Listen